cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## Sketchnote Elements

-No matter what the theme, you'll always use the same elements for your sketch notes.
+No matter what the theme, you'll always use the same elements for your Sketchnotes.
 If you want to train them fundamentally, or need some inspiration and variety, we recommend "Sketch it - Das Kartenspiel" by Wibke Tiedmann and Stefanie Maurer, which you can [download here](https://sketchnotegame.wordpress.com/download-kartenspiel/) and use under CC BY SA 4.0.
 All the following examples for the Sketchnote elements are from this game.

 *"*[*Sketch it - Das Kartenspiel*](https://sketchnotegame.wordpress.com/download-kartenspiel/)*" by*[ *Wibke Tiedmann & Stefanie Maurer*](https://sketchnotegame.wordpress.com/ueber/)*, License:*[ *CC BY-SA 4.0*](https://creativecommons.org/licenses/by-sa/4.0/deed.de).